hikeventures/hikeventures.github.io/_posts/trips/2013-12-11-swamp-and-quad-bike-adventures-in-finland.markdown

 layout: post
 image: https://farm9.staticflickr.com/8498/8264081107_018a6d3f78_b.jpg
 ---
-Last summer, I had a trip to Reinon Tupa - a wilderness cottage at the Kurikan Niinisto lake - in the middle of the Ostrobothnian swamp in Finland.<BR><BR>
+Last summer, I had a trip to Reinon Tupa - a wilderness cottage at the Kurikan Niinisto lake - in the middle of the Ostrobothnian swamp in Finland.

-<amp-img src="https://farm9.staticflickr.com/8498/8264081107_018a6d3f78_b.jpg" width="100%" alt="Swamp and Quad bike adventures in Finland"></amp-img>
+<amp-img src="https://farm9.staticflickr.com/8498/8264081107_018a6d3f78_b.jpg" width="952" height="635" alt="Swamp and Quad bike adventures in Finland"></amp-img>

 <!--more-->